mrabarnett/mrab-regex/regex_3/Features.rst

     ``(?flags-flags)``

-    The flags will apply to the end of the group or pattern.
-Flags can be turned on or off.
+    If the ``NEW`` flag is turned on then the flags will apply to the end of the group or pattern and can be turned on or off.
+If the ``NEW`` flag isn't turned on then the flags will be global and can't be turned off.

 * Repeated repeats (#2537)